Sondremi/Trading-Activity-Dashboard/README.md

-# TD365-analysis
+# Trading-analysis
-Shows you an overview of your trading-transactions from TD365 or other trading platforms.
+Shows you an better overview of your trading-transactions from your trading platforms.

 How to use:
 - Download your trading data with transactions from your broker as a csv file